-This field records the specifications for all non-SCSI drives installed in the system.
-The onboard IDE and SATA connectors provide primary and secondary channels for linking with up to six hard disks or other allowed storage devices.
-Each channel supports up to two drives, one as Master and the other as Slave.
+This field records the specifications for all non-SCSI hard drives installed in the system.
+The onboard PCI IDE connectors provide Primary and Secondary channels for connecting up to four IDE hard disks or other IDE devices.
+Each channel can support up to two hard disks, the first of which is the Master and the second is the Slave.